The Drover's Wife (film): Plot

-The film opens with a scene in which Molly Johnson, heavily pregnant, shoots a stray bull which has wandered near her home, after ensuring that her four children are safe.
-Shortly afterwards the new sergeant of the district, Sergeant Klintoff, turns up with his sickly wife, Louisa, asking if they could share some of the meat that they smelt cooking, as they had lost all of their provisions when crossing the river.
-She gives them food in exchange for their taking her children to the settlement for safekeeping while her new baby is born.
+The film opens with a scene in which Molly Johnson (Leah Purcell), heavily pregnant, shoots a stray bull which has wandered near her home, after ensuring that her four children are safe.

+Shortly afterwards the new sergeant of the district, Sergeant Klintoff (Sam Reid), turns up with his sickly wife, Louisa (Jessica De Gouw).
+They ask if they could share some of the meat that they smelt cooking, as they had lost all of their provisions when crossing the river.
+She gives them food in exchange for taking her children to the settlement for safekeeping while her new baby is born, and so that Danny, the eldest son, can get more supplies.